flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 ![Radio Panel](../assets/beginner-guide/starting-aircraft/radiopanel.png "Radio Panel"){ width=70% }

 After setting correct frequencies, locate the `BARO` reference on the **glareshield**.
-We can set the barometer in either `IN HG` or `HPA`.
+We can set the barometer in either `in Hg` or `hPa` by turning the grey inner selector behind the knob.
+For this flight ensure that you are set to `QNH`.
+You can change this by "pushing" on the BARO knob (the tooltip will have an upwards arrow).

+!!! info "A note on QNH and QFE"
+    Choosing between using QNH and QFE is a little beyond the scope of this guide.
+In most cases you will be flying using `QNH` at or below the transition level for your flight (on departure or arrival).

+    - **QNH:** Altimeter indicates height above sea level.

+    - **QFE:** Altimeter indicates height above reference elevation in use (airfield or touchdown).
+This setting is usually tied to a procedure in use by the airfield, where when on the ground the altimeter will read 0.

 Just below the barometer reference, turn on the `FD`.
 A green light indicates it has been turned on.

 ![efis control](../assets/beginner-guide/starting-aircraft/EFIS-Control.png){ width=90% }